michaelgreenacre/CODAinPractice/README.md

 **tellus_CoDA_script.R**: script for reproducing the analysis of the Tellus geochemical data set in Version 2 (essentially the same as before)

+  \
+  **ARTICLE:** ***"GeoCoDA: Recognizing and Validating Structural Processes in Geochemical Data.
+A Workflow on Compositional Data Analysis in Lithogeochemistry"***, by Eric Grunsky, Michael Greenacre, and Bruce Kjarsgaard (2023).

+**kimberlite.cation.txt**: kimberlite cation data (Grunsky and Kjarsgaard, 2008)

+The distributable code for this article is in preparation.

 **tellus.xrf.a.cation.txt**: Tellus cation data set

 **singlecell_CoDA_script.R**: script for reproducing the analysis of the single cell genetic data set in Version 2